Faculty Lifetime Achievement Award

-The USC Faculty Lifetime Achievement Award honors up to four retired faculty each year for their eminent careers.
-Since its inception in 1982, the award has been bestowed upon 121 retired faculty from the arts and humanities; social sciences; science, technology, engineering and mathematics; medicine; and other professional disciplines.
+The USC Faculty Lifetime Achievement Award is an official University Award.
+It honors up to four retired faculty each year for their eminent careers.
+Since its inception in 1982, the award has been bestowed upon retired faculty from the arts and humanities; social sciences; science, technology, engineering and mathematics; medicine; and other professional disciplines.

 Active and retired faculty, administrators and staff, and friends of the university are urged to make nominations.
-Awards are conferred at the annual Academic Honors Convocation every April.
-The Faculty Lifetime Achievement Award includes an honorarium of $2,000, an illuminated scroll setting forth the honoree’s contributions, and a citation in the Honors Convocation program, all provided through the generosity of the administration of the Provost.
+Awards are conferred at the annual Academic Honors Convocation.
+The Faculty Lifetime Achievement Award includes an honorarium of $2,000, an illuminated scroll setting forth the honoree’s contributions, and a citation in the Honors Convocation program, all provided through the generosity of the Provost.